History of the United States Coast Guard: The Revenue-Marine

 The modern Coast Guard was created in 1915 by the merger of the United States Revenue Cutter Service and the United States Lifesaving Service, but its roots go back to the early days of the Republic.
 Secretary of the Treasury Alexander Hamilton lobbied Congress to authorize a "system of cutters" to enforce tariffs, which were a major source of revenue for the new nation.
 On 4 August 1790 (now recognized as the Coast Guard's official birthday), Congress passed the Tariff Act, permitting the construction of ten cutters and the recruitment of 40 revenue officers.
 Each cutter was assigned one master and three mates who were commissioned officers.
 In addition, each cutter was allowed four mariners and two boys.
 The cutters were collectively referred to as the "Revenue-Marine," but were not part of an organized service or agency.
 Each revenue cutter operated independently, with each assigned to patrol a section of the east coast and reporting directly to the Customs House in a major port.
 From 1790, when the Continental Navy was disbanded, to 1798, when the United States Navy was created, these "revenue cutters" were the country's only naval force.
 As such, the cutters and their crews took on a wide variety of duties beyond the enforcement of tariffs, including combating piracy, rescuing mariners in distress, ferrying government officials, and even carrying mail.
 In 1794, the Revenue-Marine was given the mission of preventing trading in slaves from Africa to the United States.
 Between 1794 and 1865, the Revenue-Marine captured approximately 500 slave ships.
 In 1808, the Revenue-Marine was responsible for enforcing President Thomas Jefferson's embargo closing U.S. ports to European trade.
 The 1822 Timber Act tasked the Revenue Cutter Service with protecting government timber from poachers (this is viewed as the beginning of the Coast Guard's environmental protection mission).
 During times of war or crisis, the revenue cutters and their crews were put at the disposal of the Navy.
-The Revenue-Marine involved in the Quasi-War with France from 1798 to 1799, the War of 1812, West Indies Anti-Piracy Operation and the Mexican–American War.
+The Revenue-Marine was involved in the Quasi-War with France from 1798 to 1799, the War of 1812, West Indies Anti-Piracy Operation, the Second Seminole War, and the Mexican–American War.